microsoft/WebTemplateStudio/mockups/ReactNative/ReactNativeDrawer/README.md

 - Suggestions about the generated code or the wizard experience.
 - Anything else you could think of ;-).

-# React Native App (Tabbed)
+# React Native App (Drawer)
-This sample demonstrates a React Native application with Tab Menu:
+This sample demonstrates a React Native App with Drawer Navigation:

 - Runs on mobile devices: iOS, android.
 - Runs on Windows and MacOS